中文 | English

 Myth: Transgender men transition to escape sexism and/or gain male privilege

-In transitioning and giving up the ability to pass as cis women, transgender men also lose cis-passing privilege (and in some cases straight privilege), which often puts them in a worse social position than before.
+In transitioning and giving up the ability to pass as cis women, transgender men also lose cis-passing privilege (and in some cases straight privilege).
+They additionally become subject to transphobia, which often puts them in a worse social position than before.

-Surely the best course of action would be to work to make society better for women and see if this reduces the number of trans men.
-Insisting instead that they should suffer – even if being female distresses them to the point of wanting to kill themselves, when they could instead live happy, fulfilling lives as men who would be much better placed to work alongside women for equality – would be both cruel and counterproductive.
-It would also position womanhood as punishment and manhood as freedom that is gifted solely to those born with it.
+Surely the best course of action would thus be to work to make society better for women and see if this reduces the number of trans men.
+If trans men are distressed at being female, sometimes to the point of suicide, but find that they can live happy, fulfilling lives as men who would be much better placed to work alongside women for equality, it would be both cruel and counterproductive to deny them transition and insist they suffer instead.
+It would also position womanhood as something to be meted out as punishment and manhood as freedom that is gifted solely to those born with it.
 Political ideologies should not be enforced at the cost of human lives, especially when doing so results in no conceivable good.

 Myth: Transgender people do not want to be treated as men or women, but a separate gender

-Generally speaking, transgender men wish to be treated like other men, and transgender women like other women, with the corresponding pronouns and modes of address.
+Generally speaking, transgender men wish to be treated like other men, and transgender women like other women, with the corresponding pronouns and modes of address (sir, madam, brother, sister, etc).

 Another subset of transgender people are currently known as non-binary, and do not identify as men or women.
 Their desire to be seen as a separate gender (or a mix, or neither) is due to being non-binary, not due to being transgender.